-Fold a little envelope for nuts and raisins (or gummy-bears...) to go
+You can even fold a little envelope for nuts and raisins or gummy bears to go

 beeskin in stores

 Do you prefer to buy your beeskins offline?
 We work with national and international wholesalers as well as with individual stores.
-If you have not seen beeskin in your favorite store yet, you might find another store close by on our beeskin map.
+If you have not seen beeskin in your favorite store yet, you might find another store close by on our beeskin map below.

 Please note that not all wholesalers share with us the shops they sell to.
 There are about 30.000 stores in Europe where you can purchase beeskin.